evildmp/Arkestra/docs/getting_started/getting_started.rst

 In production
 *************

-Run `collectstatic` - https://docs.djangoproject.com/en/dev/ref/contrib/staticfiles/- and the equivalent `symlinkmedia` -https://github.com/divio/django-appmedia - for media files to get them into the right place.
+Run `collectstatic` - https://docs.djangoproject.com/en/dev/ref/contrib/staticfiles for media files to get them into the right place.

 For deployment, point your web hosting platform not at `settings.py`, but `deployment_settings.py`, which turns off various debug modes.